Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day1/README.md

 Apart from that, I also Have the Goal of-

-* Implement Enemy's Spaceship Class
+* Implementing Enemy's Spaceship Class